Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

 The {\it wedge algebra} is the subalgebra of the open string star algebra defined by taking products and linear combinations of wedge states.
 Since there are a continuum of wedge states, in general we can form continuous linear combinations:

 The right hand side can be viewed as a function of $K$, obtained through Laplace transform of the function $f(t)$ in the ``time domain."
-Therefore, the algebra of wedge states is really an algebra of functions of a single variable $K$.
-Since an algebra of functions is a fairly simple thing---especially in comparison to the full open string star algebra---one can hope to define the algebra of wedge states fairly rigorously in the sense of functional analysis.
-No definitions are fully established as ``correct" according to current knowledge, but this line of thinking turns out to be useful.
-We start with a proposal due to Rastelli \cite{Rastelli}.
-First we consider the string field $F(K)$ as isomorphic to a function $F(k)$ of numbers $k$ in the spectrum of $K$.
+Therefore, the algebra of wedge states can be viewed as an algebra of functions of $K$.
+Since an algebra of functions is a fairly simple thing---especially in comparison to the full open string star algebra---we can imagine defining the wedge algebra precisely.
+We start by describing a proposal due to Rastelli \cite{Rastelli}.
+We consider the string field $F(K)$ as isomorphic to a function $F(k)$ of numbers $k$ in the spectrum of $K$.
 The spectrum is defined by the property that the string field is not invertible.
 The inverse may be computed using the Schwinger parameterization

 Since $\Omega^t$ approaches a constant (the sliver state) for large $t$, the integral is divergent for all non-negative $k$.
 Therefore we are looking for an algebra of functions of nonnegative real numbers $K$ (we henceforth suppress the distinction between the string field $K$ and an element of its spectrum).
-A precise definition of the algebra requires a topology so that we can discuss convergence.
-The most natural proposal is that the topology should be defined by the norm
+We can define convergence in this algebra with the uniform norm